|

 information is available through a range of channels, often at the

-also PID clinics in most areas of the UK - providing an excellent level
+are also PID clinics in most areas of the UK - providing an excellent

 Today,

-commissioning and provision of specialised services for rarer disorders
+and provision of specialised services for rarer disorders with relatively

-with relatively expensive (in NHS terms) treatments.
-In other words, a
+expensive (in NHS terms) treatments.
+In other words, a national

-national patient organisation with a strong and persuasive voice will
+patient organisation with a strong and persuasive voice will ensure

-ensure PID is high on the commissioning agenda and the treatment and
+PID is high on the commissioning agenda and the treatment and care

 That

-predecessor and, hopefully, within months rather than years.
-We remain
+of its predecessor and, hopefully, within months rather than years.

-optimistic that this will happen but, as ever, your support for such an
+We remain optimistic that this will happen but, as ever, your support

 On